Packard Bell: 2006–2009: Divestiture from NEC and acquisition by Acer

-With the purchases of Packard Bell and Gateway, Acer arranged their marketing strategy so that Gateway products were sold in the Americas and Asia, while Packard Bell products were sold in Africa, Europe and the Middle East; Acer-branded products meanwhile were sold worldwide.
+With the purchases of Packard Bell and Gateway, Acer arranged its marketing strategy so that Gateway products were sold in the Americas and Asia, while Packard Bell products were sold in Africa, Europe and the Middle East; Acer-branded products meanwhile were sold worldwide.
 In 2013, Acer announced that the eMachines brand will be discontinued in the low-end market but that both Packard Bell and Gateway would continue.

 2018–present: Revival in North America

-In 2015 Southern Telecom, Inc., a Brooklyn-based manufacturer of consumer electronics acquired the Packard Bell brand in North America.
+In 2015 Southern Telecom, a Brooklyn-based manufacturer of consumer electronics acquired the Packard Bell brand in North America.
 In 2018, the company announced the release of new Packard Bell-branded computers.

 2019–present: Revival in Africa

 Since 2019 Packard Bell has been manufactured under license by Universal Exports Group Limited from Acer Taiwan in the SADC region, Universal has released new models of Phones, Tablets and Laptops which are most prominently available in South Africa.